StarlingXWeb/starlingx-website/site/faq/index.md

 #### How does StarlingX integrate with other open source technologies?

-StarlingX integrates a number of upstream projects: CentOS, OvS-DPDK, Ceph, Kubernetes, OpenStack and so forth, usingindustry standard APIs and management tools to provide a turn key cloud solution for edge deployments.
+StarlingX integrates a number of upstream projects: CentOS, OvS-DPDK, Ceph, Kubernetes, OpenStack and so forth, using industry standard APIs and management tools to provide a turn key cloud solution for edge deployments.

 #### What is the operating system

 StarlingX is integrating and tested with CentOS and team is already working on multiOS support.
-Contributions arewelcome!
+Contributions are welcome!

 #### How do I get started testing StarlingX?